 The only thing necessary for the triumph of evil is for good [wo]men to do nothing. – Irish statesman Edmund Burke

+If you have information that must get out to expose wrongdoing and hold power to account, you may email us or call us.
+We won’t disclose your identity if you don’t want us to.
 But electronic surveillance and interception are real.
 If you are concerned about security, consider the options below.

 Use our message box

-The advantage of using the message box (alongside) is that you don’t need to use an email address that may be linked to you.
+The advantage of using the message box (below) is that you don’t need to use an email address that may be linked to you.
 You don’t have to disclose your identity, even to us.

 But please give us contact details if you are at all comfortable with it, so that we can get back to you if we have questions.
 We won’t disclose your identity if you do not want us to.